Huda Kattan: Career

-In 2006, Kattan moved to Dubai with her father because he accepted a job opportunity as a teacher in the emirate.
-A few years later, Kattan moved to Los Angeles, where she studied makeup.
+Kattan then moved to Los Angeles, where she studied makeup.
 Among her clients were celebrities such as Eva Longoria and Nicole Richie.

 Kattan then returned to Dubai where she became employed by Revlon as a makeup artist.
 In April 2010, upon the advice of one of her sisters, Kattan started a beauty-related WordPress blog which she named "Huda Beauty" on which she would post makeup tutorials and tips.

 In 2013, Kattan founded a cosmetics line which, like her blog, is also called "Huda Beauty."
 Her first product, a series of false eyelashes, was released through Sephora.
-The Huda Beauty label achieved success with the sales of the false eyelashes, which were famously worn by Kim Kardashian.
+The Huda Beauty label achieved success with the sales of the false eyelashes, which were worn by Kim Kardashian.
 Huda's company, which is based in Dubai, later began to offer other beauty products, including eye shadow palettes, liquid lipsticks, lip liners, highlighter palettes, foundations, concealers, baking powders and liquid eyeshadows.

-Kattan achieved popularity on Instagram, attaining more than 54 million followers as of 2025.
-Kattan is ranked #1 on the "2017 Influencer Instagram Rich List", earning $18,000 for each post of sponsored content.
-Kattan has been described as "a Kim Kardashian of the beauty influencer economy", and was declared one of the "ten most powerful influencers in the world of beauty" by Forbes magazine.
-She was chosen as one of "The 25 Most Influential People on the Internet" by Time magazine in 2017.
+In 2017, Kattan was described as "a Kim Kardashian West of the beauty influencer economy".
 Kattan has reportedly influenced entire brand and product line sales in the region.
-In 2017, after she mentioned a Foreo product on her YouTube channel, the brush sold out within a week in Harvey Nichols and Bloomingdale's Dubai.
-In 2020, Kattan was listed on Fortune's 40 Under 40 In 2021, she was ranked number one on Cosmetify's Beauty Influencer Rich List.
+Huda Beauty achieved popularity on Instagram, attaining 56 million followers as of 2026.

-In 2018, Kattan began starring in her own original Facebook Watch reality series entitled Huda Boss, alongside her family.
+In 2018 and 2019, Kattan starred in her own original Facebook Watch reality series entitled Huda Boss, alongside her family.

-In 2021, Kattan participated in a campaign to provide food and donated one million meals through her cosmetics company Huda Beauty.
+In July 2022, a California federal court approved a $1.93 million class-action settlement, and $1.2 million in attorneys' fees, against Huda Beauty to resolve allegations that its "Neon Obsessions" makeup palettes caused "rashes, painful eye irritation, and skin inflammations and discolourations”.
+The lawsuit alleged that the company unlawfully marketed the makeup palettes for use in the immediate eye area, despite containing fluorescent color additives that were not approved by the Food and Drug Administration for use near the eyes because of potential eye irritation and staining.